-Here are 4 tips to help you can isolate your food truck business from your personal finances:
+Here are a few tips to help you can isolate your food truck business from your personal finances.

 Separate checking accounts